 Some Lesser Known Facts About Bindeshwar Pathak

-- Dr. Bindeshwar Pathak is an Indian Sociologist who is best known for being the Founder of Sulabh International, Sulabh Sanitation Movement & Sulabh Toilets across India and World.
+- Dr. Bindeshwar Pathak (1943-2023) was an Indian Sociologist who is best known for being the Founder of Sulabh International, Sulabh Sanitation Movement & Sulabh Toilets across India and World.
 Pathak died at AIIMS in New Delhi due to cardiac arrest in 2023.

-- Dr. Pathak has dedicated his life to the fight against open defecation and manual scavenging.
+- Dr. Pathak dedicated his life to the fight against open defecation and manual scavenging.

 - He was born into a Hindu Brahmin orthodox family in a small village called Rampur in the Vaishali District of Bihar.